LGBTQ people in association football: Germany

 Urban has since become a spokesperson and campaigner on diversity issues in sport and the workplace.
 He advises the German Olympic Sports Confederation and the Sports Committee of the German Federal Parliament, as well as businesses and non-profit institutions.

 In December 2006, Rund magazine published an interview done over a two-year period with two gay footballers living secret lives.
 One was married and said his wife did not know of his sexual orientation nor realise he was involved in an intimate relationship with his childhood friend.
 The other often brought a female friend to social events.

 In March 2010, former manager Rudi Assauer said that "If a player came to me and said he was gay I would say to him: 'You have shown courage'.
 But then I would tell him to find something else to do.
 That's because those who out themselves always end up busted by it, ridiculed by their fellow players and by people in the stands.
 We should spare them these witch hunts."

 On 8 January 2014, Thomas Hitzlsperger, who had retired from professional football in September 2013, announced that he was gay.
 Before coming out, in September 2012, Hitzlsperger had publicly spoken about players coming out.
 In September 2014 he said that he believed the sport was tackling homophobia.
+He wrote an autobiography titled Mutproben about his experiences as a gay footballer.

 In June 2021, at the delayed UEFA Euro 2020 tournament, Germany national football team captain Manuel Neuer was investigated by UEFA for wearing a rainbow captain's armband.
 The potential fines were dropped as the UEFA said that it was not a political statement but "a team symbol for diversity and thus for a good cause".